This is the featured image of the Vox - Using Vocal Effects blog article.

 Pitch Control

-We could take this further by automating the Key button (since it is controlling the pitch) and turn the vocal into something completely different.
+We could take this further by automating the Key button (which controls the pitch) and turning the vocal into something completely different.
 Automating parameters in SoundBridge is quite simple.
-Simply open the effect and move/click the parameter you wish to automate with “Read” enabled on the XY graph.
+Open the effect and move/click the parameter you wish to automate with "Read" enabled on the XY graph.
 In this case, you would map the key button on RESOCHORD.
-This will create a fader on the insert rack module and a respective automation lane in under the track.
+This will create a fader on the insert rack module and a respective automation lane under the track.
 In this new lane, you can create a block and draw some automation points in it.
 This is what our vocal sounds like with the key button automated.

 Pic 4